 Please provide the following items in the order specified below to complete the content of the application.
-Unless otherwise noted, attachments count toward the application page limit.
-Indirect cost rate agreements and proof of non-profit status (if applicable) will not count toward the page limit.
+Unless otherwise noted, attachments count toward the application page limitation.
+Your indirect cost rate agreement and proof of non-profit status (if applicable) will not count toward the page limitation.
 You must clearly label each attachment.
+You must upload attachments into the application.
+HRSA will not review/open any hyperlinked attachments.

-Attachment 1: Program-specific Line Item Budget (Required)

-Submit as a PDF document a program-specific line-item budget for the 1-year period of performance.
+Attachment 1: Program-specific Line Item Budget (Required) Submit as a PDF document a program-specific line-item budget for the 1-year period of performance.
 Reference Section IV.2.iii for details.